 Sleep is a natural relaxation and healing activity.
 It not only makes your brain calm but also keeps your body refreshed.
 According to science, adults should have at least seven hours of sleep per day for proper physical and mental health.
 Why is sleep essential for anti-anxiety therapy?

 For one, the medial prefrontal cortex part of the brain gets deactivated while you sleep.
 This action results in lower feelings of stress and anxiety.
 If your mind doesn’t rest, it triggers an emotional roller coaster that affects your judgment.
 Sleep deprivation impairs mental functions, which leads to overloaded body systems.
-Over time it causes confusion, memory loss, and depression.
+Over time it causes confusion, memory loss, anxiety and depression nursing diagnosis .
 It also creates hormone imbalances that increase anxiety.
 Sleep increases protein production, which repairs damage to the body caused by stress.

 How to Cultivate a Healthy Sleeping Habit